 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-I, too, was quite pleased and I thank each and every one of the members who approved this proposed project and now this project can now recommence.
+I was also quite pleased and I thank each and every one of the members who approved this proposed project.
+Now this project can now recommence.
 It will restart this summer, and we anticipate that the construction materials will arrive towards that, and the contractors will be shipping them shortly.
 Thank you, Mr. Speaker.